mikoiv/secops-standard-model/README.md

 ![Image](secops_standard_model_capabilities.png)

 The capabilities are aligned with NIST Cybersecurity Framework functions.
-This is a relatively loose alignment, the main reasoning for using CSF here is to make the capabilities easier to group and visualize.
+This is a relatively loose alignment, the main reasoning for using CSF here is to make the everything easier to group and visualize.

-# Identification capabilities
+# 1. Identification capabilities

+## 1.1.
+Attack surface management

+Goals: understand your assets and create a continuously updating visibility to all high-risk systems, apps and assets
+*

-# Protection capabilities
+# 2. Protection capabilities

 ## Security policy management